handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

   // configuration options, in the object literal notation
   licenseKey: 'non-commercial-and-evaluation',
   data: Handsontable.helper.createSpreadsheetData(5, 10),
-  // `readOnly` option, applies to each cell of the entire grid
+  // the `readOnly` option, applies to each cell of the entire grid
   readOnly: true,
   className: 'read-only-background',
   width: 'auto',